w5xd/PacketRainGauge/README.md

  (the ones with the poles) and the other two 1/8" faces are far less effective to sense!
 Another magnet with known poles helps figure out which face is right: the face that sticks to the other magnet IS one of the poles.
-Here are some hints: <a href='https://www.kjmagnetics.com/products.asp?cat=163'>
+Here are some more hints: <a href='https://www.kjmagnetics.com/products.asp?cat=163'>
 https://www.kjmagnetics.com/products.asp?cat=163</a>.
 The B422 may be mounted with either its North pole or South pole facing the PCB.
-(One orientation will permanently give positive readings in the magnetic sensor, the other will give negative.)
+(The North pole orientation will permanently give positive close-in readings in the magnetic sensor, the other will give negative.)
 You can also use the assembled PCB and sketch to read out the magnetic field with the magnet close.
 When oriented properly, it will read the maximum magnitude (either + or -, either pole axis works fine with the sketch) about 16000.

 <h3>How many signals per inch of rain?</h3>
-The Oregon Scientific part, by my measurement, sends an update every 1mm of rainfall.
-In the retrofit I did, I measured the device to send an update about every 1.2mm of rainfall.
+The original Oregon Scientific part, by my observation, sends an update every 1mm of rainfall.
+In the retrofit, I measured the device to send an update about every 1.2mm of rainfall.
 I attribute the difference to the extra weight of the B422 magnet compared to the original (as nothing else has changed.)